cherislive/obsidian-html-plugin/README.md

 #### Extra File Extensions
 Open HTML format files with user defined file extensions (list of comma separated strings).
 Change this setting may cause other plugins un-workable, so you shall know very clearly what you are doing.
 Remember to relaunch the Obsidian app after change this setting!

+#### MHTML File Format Support
+Support with MHTML file format (.mht and .mhtml).
+Enable this option would convert the MHTML file format to HTML file format on the fly while opening the MHTML file each time.
+Therefore it would waste time on converting MHTML content!
+This option would override the 'Extra File Extensions' setting, and it also might cause other plugins un-workable.
+Remember to relaunch the Obsidian app after change this setting. <br>
+**NOTE1:** It is preferred to convert MHTML files to HTML files outside this plugin, then save back the converted HTML files to vault(s).
+It would save much computing time of the converting procedure when you have to open these MHTML files in a high frequency. <br>
+**NOTE2:** These two converter tools may help you.
+  1. **mhtml-to-html**: https://github.com/gildas-lormeau/mhtml-to-html, this project contains command line applications and library, and you can download it from [Releases](https://github.com/gildas-lormeau/mhtml-to-html/releases).
+By the way, this plugin also use this library to convert MHTML files.
+  2. **Mhtml Wizard**: https://erwannlc.github.io/mhtml-wizard/, this web app can convert MHTML file(s) online.

 ### Hotkeys and touch gestures settings
 Almost all keyboard hotkeys are taken from Obsidian's global hotkey settings, so you shall modify them via ⚙"Settings" ⇨ "Hotkeys" options page. <br>
 That means this plugin does not design any new configuration interface for keyboard hotkeys.
 And it just show the first two settings of corresponding hotkeys with readonly mode.